 Over 50% of Americans live paycheck to paycheck.
 We’re trying to fix that, by building new financial services that make it easier to make ends meet, pay down debt, and save money.
-And we’re doing it as a transparent, straightforward business that only profits when our customers do, too.
+And we’re doing it as a transparent, straightforward business that only profits when our members do, too.

-We sell to employers to offer Even as a benefit.
-Employers offer Even to their people; in return, employers save money because Even improves employee retention.
+We sell our app to employers to offer as a benefit to their employees.
+In return, employers save money because Even improves employee retention.

 Positive impact on the world — In America, 77 million people spend $100 billion every year just to make ends meet. $100b for things that purely extract value.
 Things like payday loans.
 Overdraft fees.
 Low balance fees.
 Late bill fees.
 Do the math, and you arrive at a startling realization: the average working class American loses 10–20% of their income to these products.